Choosing a magnet for magnet fishing!

 You can get square ones but I don’t know many people who have tried them out.

-There are a few big players to look out for when buying your magnets for magnet fishing.
+There are a few big players to look out for when buying a magnet or a magnet fishing kit.
+These are the most popular for a reason.

 Uolor, Brute Magnetics, Wukong, HHOOMY, Aitsite, First4magnets and Mutuactor.

-All of the above have built up a good reputation and have received many positive reviews for their magnets.
+All of the above mentioned though have built up a good reputation and have received many positive reviews as the best magnets for magnet fishing.
 They are also the leaders in developing new sizes, types and shapes.

 Always read the reviews of the specific magnet before making a purchase to see how others have rated it.